chainqueen/educenter-hugo/exampleSite/content/english/contact/_index.md

 Value generates confidence, confidence generates zeal, and zeal conquers the world."
 ---

-You can contact Jimmy Song in the following ways.
+You can contact TylerDong in the following ways.

 Via the form on the web page
 You can send me a message directly via the form on the current web page.